XiaoLaoMen/XEngine_XControl/README.en.md

 #### Linux
 Linux use Makefile to complie
-supproted ubuntu x64 or centos x64
+supproted ubuntu x64 or RockyLinux x64

 #### MacOS
 Linux use Makefile to complie,terminal exection,Requires mac 12 and above